lagom/lagom/docs/manual/scala/releases/Migration13.md

 ## Lagom Service API changes

 The primary change necessary for the Lagom Service API is to declare Play JSON formats for all of your request and response messages.
 These formats should replace any Jackson annotations on your message classes.
-These formats are typically best declared as an implicit parameter on your message classes companion objects, using the Play JSON macros as a convenience, for example:
+These formats are typically best declared as an implicit parameter on your message classes' companion objects, using the Play JSON macros as a convenience, for example:

 ```scala
 import play.api.libs.json._